hypertrace/hypertrace/README.md

 ./hypertrace.sh install
 ```

-For the full story, head over to the [developer's documentation].
+For the full story, head over to the [developer's documentation](https://docs.hypertrace.org/).

 ## Related Repositories
 ### Documentation